mathworks-ref-arch/mathworks-gcp-support/README.md

 ### Build the Java components

-The MATLAB code uses a single Java SDK for all matlab interfaces for google cloud which can be built using:
+The MATLAB code uses a single Java SDK for all MATLAB interfaces for Google cloud which can be built using:
 ```bash
 cd mathworks-gcp-support/matlab-gcp-common/Software/Java
 mvn clean package